crhurley/5-in-a-row/README.md

 python server.py
 ```
 to start the server.
 This will set up the server and start listening on 127.0.0.1:1337 for client connections

-If you would lke to enable logging set the LOGLEVEL environment variable.

 ### Run the client